arcofly/arcofly-config/README.md

-# alg-wm-cala-config

-Calamares Configuation for Window Manager Editions, i3 & BSPWM
+Calamares Configuation for ArcoFly Linux